 Difference Between CPI vs RPI

-CPI vs RPI debate has been going on forever, to know forecast or compare or to know what has been going on with retail and consumer prices.
-Consumer Price Index (CPI) has been the one more usually heard and used around the globe.
-RPI on the other is more UK-specific and is more outdated for use.
-Let’s look at some better explanations for CPI vs RPI so that we get to know what effects when we put them to use.
+The CPI vs RPI debate has been going on forever, to know forecast or compare or to know what has happened with retail and consumer prices.
+The Consumer Price Index (CPI) is commonly heard and used globally.
+RPI, on the other, is more UK-specific and outdated for use.
+Let’s look at some better explanations for CPI vs RPI so that we know what effects when we put them to use.

 Consumer Price Index (CPI)